wechirok/Wechirok/README.md

-# Hi, I am Wechirok
+# Hello there, I am Wechirok

 I am focused on system administration, server infrastructure, automation, databases and software development.
 I am interested in understanding how services interact and in building systems that are clear, reliable and maintainable.